-Utah’s Hogle Zoo is now offering virtual field trips, where we bring the zoo to you!
+Utah’s Hogle Zoo is now offering virtual field trips, where we bring the Zoo to you!
 Spend time with our seasoned and energetic educators as we meet animals, participate in interactive activities, and learn about nature in a fun and engaging way.
-Perfect for classrooms, families, scouts, youth groups, daycares, or anyone else interested in taking a field trip to the zoo using the magic of the internet.
-Our variety of programs feature different animals and life science concepts, and are geared towards specific age groups, even touching on Utah’s core standards, but all programs can be modified for any age group.
+Perfect for classrooms, families, scouts, youth groups, daycares, or anyone else interested in taking a field trip to the Zoo using the magic of the internet.
+Our variety of programs feature different animals and life science concepts geared towards specific age groups and address appropriate Utah SEEd standards.
+However, our offerings are adjustable to any age group.

-Times are first come first serve and depend on animal, equipment, and educator availability.
-We will try to accommodate your top choice for time, but please include alternative potential dates/times in your booking email.)
+Times are first come, first serve and depend on animal, equipment, and educator availability.
+We will try to accommodate your top choice for the time, but please include alternative potential dates/times in your booking email).

 Cookin’ for Critters

 Join us in the Zoo kitchen to learn about how we prepare food for the zoo animals.
 Each animal has a specific diet chosen for them by our head vet and nutritionist, Dr. Carpenter, DVM, and then it’s up to keepers, diet techs, and volunteers (aka zoo chefs) to prepare each diet to perfection.
 Follow along for a tour of the commissary, a guide to making fruit bat skewers, and a take-home recipe for a whacky fruit bat salad to try out at home!
 Plus, we’ll watch the bats enjoy their dinner.
 Along the way, we’ll discuss animal diets, carnivores, herbivores, and omnivores, and why the right diet is such an essential part of health – for you and our animals!